 The popular sire effect occurs when a specific stud becomes so popular that he is requested for numerous breedings, usually using artificial insemination.
 Such a large number of breedings in the sire’s lifetime results in the future generations sharing too much genetic material in common, therefore prone to congenital and inherited diseases.

 By now, we know that inbreeding is a bad practice.
 The popular sire syndrome is an example of how too much can quickly happen, and this syndrome is still very common today.
-The popular sire syndrome is a direct consequence of selective dog breeding to the extreme.
+The popular sire syndrome is a direct consequence of selective dog breeding to the extreme, especially with breeders practicing grading up (where the same dog, usually a stud, is used over several breedings with, at each breeding, a the best partner or candidate from his own descendants).

 Most cases of popular sire syndrome take place once a stud has been awarded a Champion and also gave birth to one or multiple champion dogs.
 Other dog owners will believe that dog has a strong semen passing on most of his ‘winning’ genes.
 As a result, he will be requested for numerous stud services.
 You can read this PDF from the American Kennel Club, it’s very informative.